top of page

 Saurwein

-Saurwein is Jessica Saurwein’s family surname.
-Steeped in the history of 17th-century winemaking, her forefathers made “sour” wine for the Emperor of Austria.
+Saurwein is Jessica Saurwein’s family surname, dating back to 17th-century winemaking.
+Jessica’s forefathers made “sour” wine for the Emperor of Austria, likely because it was dry when compared to normal wines that were sweet during this period.
 It became her vocation to redeem her family’s reputation in wine and so after a gap year working locally and internationally in vineyards, she completed a BSc Oenology and Viticulture degree at Stellenbosch University, South Africa.

 Opportunities then led her into the world of Sales and Marketing at first, while she worked in the cellar each year during harvest time both locally and internationally.
-She found her way back to making wine by starting her own production part-time in 2015.
-When she had a baby in October 2017 she resigned from her job to become a mother and full-time winemaker for her own brand Saurwein Wines.
+Jessica found her way back to making wine, by starting her own production part-time in 2015, with grapes from the incredible Elandskloof Pinot Noir vineyard.

 The harvest sites

 Currently the grapes are sourced from 4 different vineyard sites.
-Two sites in Elgin produce the grapes for Chi Riesling and two single sites make the Om Pinot noir and the Nom Pinot noir.
 All of the vineyards are no more than 100 km from the farm.
 All these sites have a cool climate in common, which accounts for high-quality grapes.

 1. CHI RIESLING FIRST SITE, ELGIN